delabassee/odl2021-lab/lab13-UDS.md

 To test this, launch the server in one terminal (`java Server.java`), and the client in another termainal (`java Client.java`).
 The server should receive the message sent by the client.

-💡 Shutdown the server with CTRL-C.
+💡 Shutdown the server with CTRL+C.

 ## Real-life Complexities